 Houston Overtime Attorney and FLSA Lawyer

 When your employer owes you unpaid wages for the hours you’ve worked, you need an experienced Houston overtime attorney.
-At our employment law firm, we fight to protect the rights of workers.
+At our employment law firm, we fight to protect workers’ rights.
 Contact the Houston FLSA attorneys at Craighead Law Firm for a consultation today.

 Houston’s Employment Law Firm